 People REALLY need to quit saying “ILLEGAL” unless they know what they’re talking about.
 There is absolutely NO law in the U.S. that states you cannot copy for private purposes or decompile software.
 Companies have tried to sue to stop it, but; a) that’s only civil, not criminal, and therefore not ILLEGAL; and b) they’ve only won when the content was given to an outside party from whom the companies did not receive payment.
 IE the person has been shown to break the law.”

-.NET Obfuscators exist since technically nothing prevents anyone to reverse-engineer your intellectual property.
+.NET Obfuscators exist since technically nothing prevents anyone from reverse-engineering your intellectual property.
 But understand that obfuscators and custom tricks cannot protect your IP from a determined hacker.
 At best, you can make the hacker’s life (much) more difficult.
 The only way to really protect your IP is to propose your services through a cloud or web-based approach, where your bits never leave your own server.

 Nice article Patrick, very useful, thank you.